You’re cuddling with your pup when you notice that their head is feeling unusually hot.

 How to cool down an overheated dog?

-If your dog is showing symptoms of overheating, place them in an air-conditioned room or infront of a fan.
+If your dog shows overheating symptoms, place them in an air-conditioned room or in front of a fan.
 Place cool, wet pieces of cloth on their pulse points such as the neck, behind their hind legs, armpits, etc. Try to give them cold water to drink, but don’t force them.

 What are the signs of dehydration in dogs?

-Some common symptoms of dehydration in dogs include panting, lethargy, dry nose, vomiting, loss of appetite and skin elasticity, and eyes that appear dry.
+Some common dehydration symptoms in dogs include panting, lethargy, dry nose, vomiting, loss of appetite and skin elasticity, and eyes that appear dry.